marysaray/AccountsPayableApp/README.md

     - Track all database changes in source control
     - Empty Code First: Create C# classes and generate the database
     - Reverse Engineer: Turn exisitng database into C# classes

+## Enable Code First migrations

+- Create the database
+    - Tools tab
+    - NuGet Package Manager
+    - Package Manager Console

+    - Command line text: Enable-Migrations

+        - checks to see if database exists if not it will create it
+        - only needs to run one time for each project

+    - Command line text: update-database

+        - when it is finished PM prompt will appear
+        - unable to update: add a code-based migration

+    - Command line text: Add-Migration (Initial)

+        - creates Initial database
+        - date and time stamp follow by underscore and the name given
+        - file creates a class with the name given

+    - Command line text: update-database

+       - when it is finished PM prompt will appear
+       - unable to update: add a code-based migration

+**Anytime there is a change to the C# classes that will effect the database: enable code-migration*